lochtech-ke/GangGreenHeroes/README.md

 # #GangGreen Platform

+**Version 1.0.0 - Codename: "Vivian"** 🐦

 A comprehensive digital platform designed to catalyze a carbon-negative Africa by connecting stakeholders in environmental conservation, carbon credit markets, and sustainable development.

 **Team:** GangGreen
 **Track:** Track 3 (Community Engagement and Sustainability)
 **Hackathon:** Wangari Maathai Hackathon 2025
 **Submission ID:** GangGreen_Track3_WMH2025

+> **What's New in v1.0 "Vivian"**: Our first major release features a beautiful animated splash screen with a colorful low-poly hummingbird, version display, and contributor acknowledgments.
+The hummingbird symbolizes agility, beauty, and the delicate balance of nature—core themes of our environmental mission.

 ---